-So far, Hume's epistemology is like Locke's, and Berkeley's.
+So far, Hume's epistemology is like that of Locke and Berkeley.

-Hume does admit of a limited exception to the general rule that all the contents of the mind are simple or complex ideas, or impressions.
+Hume does admit of a limited exception to the general rule that all the contents of the mind are impressions or simple or complex ideas.

 We might be able to fill in a missing shade of blue.